AlexanderMac/mTouch-PDFReader/README.md

 ## How to integrate
 To use the library in your project, you should to do a few simple steps:

-1a.
-Add mThouchPDF-Reader library to your project:
-  a.
-Add a reference to mTouch-PDFReader library in your project.
+1. Add a reference to mTouch-PDFReader library in your project.
-  b.
 Or install mThouch-PDFReader component from Xamarin Component Store.
 2. Register global managers in *AppDelegate* class:
 <pre><code>
 public partial class AppDelegate : UIApplicationDelegate